Samsung/tizen-docs/docs/application/native/api/overview.md

 ## Related Feature

-Some of the Tizen native APIs require features to prevent your application from being shown in the application list on the Tizen store.
+Some of the Tizen Native APIs require features to prevent your application from being shown in the application list on Tizen Store.
 If related Feature is included in API reference as shown below and your application uses that feature, then you need to declare the feature in the tizen-manifest.xml file.
 For more information, see Application Filtering.

 Figure:Related Feature